Surgical Technology San Angelo

 The National Board of Surgical Technology and Surgical Assisting determines, through examination, if an individual has acquired both theoretical and practical knowledge of surgical technology or surgical first assisting.

-The goal of the Surgical Technology Program at Howard College is to prepare competent entry-level surgical technologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+The goal of the Surgical Technology Program at Howard College in San Angelo is to prepare entry-level surgical technologists who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.

 SURGICAL ROTATION CASE REQUIREMENTS